 Negative Impacts on the Solar Industry

-Before we were struck by the Covid-19 pandemic, renewable consumption was predicted to increase in 2020 by approximately 3%.
-The European Union has also implemented extra policy support with this year kickstarting the 2030 renewable energy goals.
+Before the COVID-19 pandemic, renewable consumption was predicted to increase by approximately 3% in 2020.
+The European Union had also kickstarted its 2030 renewable energy goals.

 Additionally, with border closures and restricted business and travel activities, the energy demand in the transport industry has decreased significantly.
-Investments may also be suspended due to the high risk of losses during this time, implicating many companies worldwide.
-Many companies such as BloombergNEF, IHS Markit and Wood Mackenzie are scaling down their 2020 solar forecasts due to the Covid-19 outbreak.
+The high risk of losses during the pandemic has also resulted in less investment into renewable energy.
+Companies such as BloombergNEF and IHS Markit have scaled down their 2020 solar forecasts due to the COVID-19.

 Positive Impacts on the Solar Industry

-With work-from-home arrangements expected to continue for an extended period of time, electricity bills will inevitably rise with the increased energy consumption.
-In Singapore, daily household electricity consumption during the Circuit Breaker period increased by 22% in May 2020 compared to February 2020.
-Additionally, with the sweltering heat during this time of year, electricity bills started to be a concern to certain households, specifically those with lower income.
+With work-from-home arrangements expected to continue for foreseeable future, electricity bills will inevitably rise with the increased energy consumption.
+In Singapore, daily household electricity consumption during the Circuit Breaker period increased by 22%.
 Using an extra 6 hours of electricity a day on weekdays can result in an increase of monthly electricity bill by 20% each month.

 Well, here’s some good news for you!
 The future of solar is looking positive with 34% of surveyed consumers stating that the outbreak has accelerated their solar decisions and timeline.
-Solar, among all other power sectors, is expected to recover quicker than the rest, based on an analysis by the International Energy Agency (IEA).
+The International Energy Agency (IEA) has estimate that the solar industry is expected to recover quickly after the pandemic.

-Assuming that businesses will be raising prices of their goods and services post-Covid, solar stands to be at an advantage with a higher price stability in their energy prices.
+Other players in the energy industry is expected to raise the price of their goods and services after COVID-19.
+Solar stands to be at an advantage with a higher price stability in their energy prices.
 As the solar market has low volatility, investors are more likely to be drawn by it due to the value of potential returns.
 Additionally, as renewable energy has been the preferred choice of investors in terms of power generation, it will further boost interest and opportunities within the solar industry.
-Hence, investments will be a commonsight for solar as businesses capitalise on the situation and increasing market potential.
+Hence, investments will be a common sight for solar as businesses capitalise on the situation and increasing market potential.

 Given that solar has a multitude of cost benefits, it will certainly be a strong contender for building owners looking to save costs.
 With solar being a reliable energy source, it will generate sufficient energy for your entire household at no extra costs.
 This means that building owners or homeowners who are concerned about the possibility of exceeding their energy budget can worry less about their electricity bills with solar.
 Additionally, with the available financial incentives that come with installing solar, you will be surprised to know that it might not be as unaffordable as you think!